nightmode/feri/README.md

 ### Unique File Types

 Feri comes with built-in support for [unique file types](docs/advanced/unique-file-types.md#feri---unique-file-types) such as `br`, `concat`, `gz`, and `jss`.

-### Feri Extension

-Reload a web browser tab when files change with the [Feri Extension](docs/advanced/feri-extension.md#feri---feri-extension) for Chrome, Edge, and Firefox.

 ### Edge Cases